DarrylLeRoux/Javascript/behind_the_scenes/notes.md

 ## Compilation

--Creation of global execution content (Not inside functions) -Execution of top-level code
+- Creation of global execution content (Not inside functions)
+- Execution of top-level code
--Execution of functions and waiting for callbacks
+- Execution of functions and waiting for callbacks